420 (cannabis culture): Legislation and other government recognition

 In 2003, California Senate Bill 420 was introduced to regulate medical marijuana use.
 An unsuccessful 2010 bill to legalize cannabis in Guam was called Bill 420.
 A North Dakota bill to legalize cannabis was HB 1420, introduced in January 2021.

 The Marijuana Freedom and Opportunity Act (which if enacted would decriminalize and deschedule cannabis in the United States) was announced by Senator and Senate Minority Leader Chuck Schumer (D-New York) on April 20, 2018.
 On January 9, 2019, H.R.
 420 was introduced into the 116th Congress by Representative Earl Blumenauer (D-Oregon), named the Regulate Marijuana Like Alcohol Act, which is designed to remove cannabis from the Controlled Substances Act and return regulation to the states.

 The State of Colorado auctioned off several cannabis-themed personalized license plates in 2021, with the bidding to be closed on April 20 (4/20).
 The highest bid shortly before the auction closed was over $6,500 for "ISIT420".

 Following the success of Washington, D.C.'s Initiative 71 to legalize cannabis in 2014, Mayor Muriel Bowser granted license plate number 420 to the campaign's leader, Adam Eidinger.

+The U.S. federal government and some localities conduct Anti-420 public service announcement campaigns.